avtarted/notes/math/EqualRankColumnSpaceRowSpacePreservation.typ

 where $accent(x, arrow)$ specifies $L_c$.

-Now back to the full version of A, appended with a_4:
+Now back to the full version of A, appended with a_4, reproduced from the prior subsection:
 $ mat(a_(1,1), a_(2,1), a_(3,1), a_(4,1);a_(1,2), a_(2,2), a_(3,2), a_(4,2);a_(1,3), a_(2,3), a_(3,3), a_(4,3); dots.v, dots.v, dots.v, dots.v; a_(1,i), a_(2,i), a_(3,i), a_(4,i); dots.v, dots.v, dots.v, dots.v;  augment: #(hline: 3, vline: 3)) $
 So the $i$th row is redundant, that is, it is some linear combination, $L_(r, i)$ of the first 3 rows.
 And this redundancy applies for all rows below the top 3 rows, but let me just consider this $i$th row.